 While a MERV 13 air filter can significantly reduce the volume of irritating allergens in your home, there’s one room in your house that can also help: your bathroom.
 The bathroom is a paradise for mold and mildew, so making a few changes in this space may be worth your while.

-If your bathroom has carpet, replace it with hardwood, tile, or vinyl.
+For a “healthy home” choice in the bathroom, stick with hardwood, tile, or vinyl flooring.
 These materials are much easier to clean and do not harbor allergens.
 You may also want to replace wallpaper with a mold-resistant paint or tile and install exhaust fans to assist with moisture removal.